A Universal Bilinear Model for the Dependence of Void Asymmetry Distributions on $\Omega_{m}$ and $\sigma_{8}$: Summary and Conclusions

-Just like the void spin distribution, the redshift asymmetry distribution of voids from the mock redshift-space sample in the projected 2D space has turned out to be excellently described by the generalized Gamma model characterized by the shape and the scale parameters.
-It has been found that the shape parameter, $k$, of this distribution behaves like a constant independent of the background cosmology, while the scale parameter, $\theta$, exhibits a bilinear scaling with $\Omega_{m}$ and $\sigma_{8}$.
-Constructing a non-parametric linear model for $\theta$ as a function of $\Omega_{m}$ and $\sigma_{8}$, we have demonstrated that this model, $\theta_{\rm model}$, is valid for all of the $\Lambda$CDM and $w$CDM cosmologies considered, even though its three coefficients are fixed at the best-fit values obtained for the case of the $\Lambda$CDM cosmologies.
-Discovering that the scale parameter of the redshift asymmetry distribution of voids depart from the universal value, $\theta_{\rm model}$, only for the case of the running model, we have witnessed a clear and consistent trend that a more positive (negative) value of the running yields a lower (higher) degree of redshift asymmetry of voids.
-A critical implication of this result is that the comparison of the redshift asymmetry distribution of voids with the universal model is capable of constraining the values of $\alpha_{s}$ on the void scales, a few tens of Mpc.
+Just like the void spin distributions~\citep{2025JCAP...06..011K}, the void asymmetry distribution have been found to be excellently described by the generalized Gamma model characterized by the shape and scale parameters.
+We have for the first time shown that while the shape parameter, $k$, has turned out to be almost independent of the background cosmology, the scale parameter, $\theta$, exhibits a strong {\it linear} dependence on each of $\Omega_{m}$ and $\sigma_{8}$, regardless of $w$ values.
+We have also constructed a new non-parametric bilinear model for $\theta$ as a function of $\Omega_{m}$ and $\sigma_{8}$ and demonstrated that this model, $\theta_{\rm model}$, is valid for all of the $\Lambda$CDM, $w$CDM and $w_{0}w_{a}$CDM cosmologies considered, even though its three coefficients are fixed at the best-fit values obtained for the case of the $\Lambda$CDM cosmologies.
+We have also confirmed that the detected linear dependence of $\theta_{\rm model}$ on each of $\Omega_{m}$ and $\sigma_{8}$ are not just secondary effects caused by any differences in void size distributions among background cosmologies nor by redshift space distortion effects.
+Given these results, we have proposed the void asymmetry distribution as a new complementary diagnostics, which can in principle break the $\Omega_{m}-\sigma_{8}$ degeneracy, if combined with the standard LSS-based diagnostics like the weak lensing statistics that can determine $S_{8}\equiv \sigma_{8}\left(\Omega_{m}/0.3\right)^{0.5}$~\citep[e.g.,][]{2013MNRAS.430.2200K,2022PhRvX..12c1029K}.

+A feasibility of this new diagnostics of ($\Omega_{m}$, $\sigma_{8}$) based on our bilinear model for the scale parameter of void asymmetry distribution has been tested against three additional simulations from the AbacusSummit suite that are not included for the determination of the model coefficients.
+It has been shown that the actual values of $\Omega_{m}$ and $\sigma_{8}$ of these three extra cosmologies are located well within the $1\sigma$ confidence regions constrained by $\theta_{\rm model}(\Omega_{m},\sigma_{8})$.
+Yet, testing the robustness of $\theta_{\rm model}(\Omega_{m},\sigma_{8})$ against the variations of simulation volume, particle mass resolution and phase as well as possible mis-identification of void centers, we have shown that although our bilinear model is quite universal and robust, it will be desirable to update its coefficients by utilizing higher-resolution simulations for the improvements of its efficiency and validity.